rawjrk/rawjrk/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning HTML/CSS and JavaScript
+- 🌱 I’m currently learning ▓▓▓▓▓▓▓▓▓▓▓ (quite something).
-- 📫 You can reach me at rodjer7777@gmail.com
+- ⚡ Fun fact: F-U-N is strongly prohibited!

 <!--
 **rawjrk/rawjrk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.